infor-cloud/cloud-store/test/README.md

     aws --endpoint-url http://localhost:9000/ s3 ls s3://minio-test-bucket

     # testing cloud-store with minio
-    #    NOTE:  this requies AWS keys with MINIO_ACCESS_KEY=$AWS_ACCESS_KEY_ID
+    #    NOTE:  this requires AWS keys with MINIO_ACCESS_KEY=$AWS_ACCESS_KEY_ID
     #           and MINIO_SECRET_KEY=$AWS_SECRET_ACCESS_KEY
     cloud-store ls s3://minio-test-bucket/ --endpoint http://127.0.0.1:9000/
     mkdir zzz
     cd zzz
     cloud-store download s3://minio-test-bucket/s3_test --endpoint http://127.0.0.1:9000/ -o s3_test_dl
-    cat s3_test
+    cat s3_test_dl

 ## Building and Running Tests

 Cloud-store relies on a few third party jars.
 We currently don't have separate package for these jars so you need to download an lb-universe-deps package and add all the jars in the lib/java/ directory to your CLASSPATH environemtn variable.
 The easiest way to set up these dependencies right now is to install a full LB release package and source the env.sh script that comes with LB.
-There is also a run-tests bash script in the cloud-store repository that can help as an example of how to set up and invoke the test suite.
+There is also a run-tests.sh bash script in the cloud-store repository that can help as an example of how to set up and invoke the test suite.

 To build the cloud-store test suite, download all the source files from the cloud-store repository and run